-Exception: DSA will accept compliance with CEBC Section 303.1 in the rehabilitation on an existing certified school building provided the requirement of posting "nonconforming live load" is met.
+Exception: DSA will accept compliance with CEBC Section 303.1 for rehabilitation projects provided the requirement of posting "nonconforming live load" is met.
 The EDCR shall document when CEBC Section 303.1 is the intended method of compliance.

 2.4 Snow Loads